tykiww/tykiww.github.io/_posts/2018-06-20-HR-Estimate.md

 tags: [HR, Organizational Behavior, R Analytics, Estimation, Business]
 ---

-New talent hire is critical for any business; find the right talent and they will help you succeed.
+Hiring talent is critical for any business; find the right one and they will help you succeed.
 On the other hand, a bad hire is surely detrimental to any organization.
-According to the [Bureau of Labor Statistics](https://www.bls.gov/oes/current/oes_nat.htm#00-0000) the summary statistics of all the wages categorized appear as follows (Anesthesiologists, surgeons, top managers at the highest end and cooks, cashiers, 'artists' towards the bottom).
+According to the [Bureau of Labor Statistics](https://www.bls.gov/oes/current/oes_nat.htm#00-0000) the summary of US wages -accross all typical jobs- are categorized below.
+(Anesthesiologists, surgeons, top managers at the highest end and cooks, cashiers, 'artists' towards the bottom).

     ##   Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##  21230   36675   50480   58887   72245  265990

 ![](https://tykiww.github.io/assets/HR-Estimate/1.png)

-Supposing that we are considering the average employee to be at the median of $50,480 and the [average benefit cost per employee](https://www.bls.gov/news.release/pdf/ecec.pdf) to be roughly $18,000, we can see how the typical case of employers will be losing a rough estimate of 68-70 thousand dollars for every new employee hired then lost per year.
+Suppose we consider the average employee to be at the median of $50,480 and the [average benefit per employee](https://www.bls.gov/news.release/pdf/ecec.pdf) to be roughly $18,000.
+We see how the typical (median) employer will be losing a rough estimate of 68-70 thousand dollars for every new employee hired then lost per year.
 Furthermore, the [average](https://www.bls.gov/news.release/archives/nlsoy_06272008.pdf) individual born after the baby boom held around 10.8 jobs from age 18 to age 42.
-Making it more likely that people will change jobs while employed at "your company".
+Making it more likely that people will change offices while employed at "your company".
 Since it is so difficult to really know the marginal impact each employee has on their firm, you don't necessarily know how much you are losing.

 For this case, I built a tool that calculates a not so rough estimate of how much a single employee can cost you.